Ralf Gothóni

-Ralf Georg Nils Gothóni (born 2 May 1946, Rauma) is a Finnish-German pianist and conductor.
+Ralf Georg Nils Gothóni (born 2 May 1946) is a Finnish-German pianist and conductor.
 He is also active as a chamber musician, professor, composer, and author.
-Born in Rauma, Finland he made his orchestra debut at age 15.
+Born in Rauma, he made his orchestra debut at age 15.
 Besides his worldwide concert career he has made some 100 recordings with major labels.
 He often performs in a double role conducting from the keyboard.

-Ralf Gothóni studied the piano from the age of five, first with Tapani Valsta and later with Ervin László.
-Gothóni mentions Sviatoslav Richter and Arthur Rubinstein as models for him.
+Ralf Gothóni studied the piano from the age of five, first with Tapani Valsta at the Sibelius Academy, Helsinki and later with Ervin László in Fribourgh, Switzerland and Max Martin Stein in Düsseldorf.